The Teacher Education Refresh programme is currently closed for enrolments.

 Please note that the Council is unable to issue an extension to teach for early childhood education teachers.

 The TER consists of three online courses and a practicum.
-Each of the courses will be offered monthly, beginning as follows:
+The courses are:

 How to enrol